dcerge/-sdflc-react-router-pages/README.md

 # @sdflc / React Router Pages

-This is simple helper component that uses an array with a list of web application pages to render component `<Route>` (from `react-router-dom`) for each page from that array.
+This is simple helper component for react application that uses an array with a list of pages to render component `<Route>` (from `react-router-dom`) for each page from that array.
 In some cases it may simplify web application page management.

 # Installation